Adobe Acrobat Licensing: To use Acrobat, start by choosing your license program.

 You can also use the Enterprise Toolkit (ETK) to deploy customized products across your organization, set up virtualized installs, and create enterprise PDF workflows.
 Acrobat ETK provides wide range of IT details about Adobe Acrobat Document Cloud configuration and deployment, also, about the earlier product versions.

-Acrobat DC can also be deployed using the package created by using Creative Cloud Packager but we recommend that you use the create package workflows provided in the Adobe Admin Console.
+Acrobat can also be deployed using the package created by using Creative Cloud Packager but we recommend that you use the create package workflows provided in the Adobe Admin Console.

 Based on your business or organization requirement, you can choose one of the licensing programs: